swcarpentry/python-novice-inflammation/episodes/10-cmdline.md

 ---
-layout: page
-title: Programming with Python
-subtitle: Command-Line Programs
+title: Command-Line Programs
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Use the values of command-line arguments in a program."
+- "Handle flags and files separately in a command-line program."
+- "Read data from standard input in a program so that it can be used in a pipeline."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Use the values of command-line arguments in a program.
-> *   Handle flags and files separately in a command-line program.
-> *   Read data from standard input in a program so that it can be used in a pipeline.

 The Jupyter Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline